Crowley Foods

 Crowley Foods (legal name Crowley Foods LLC) is an American dairy company formerly based in Binghamton, New York.
 It has been a subsidiary of HP Hood LLC since being purchased by the company in 2004, which is headquartered in Lynnfield, Massachusetts.
 Products provided by the company include milk, half and half, cream, cottage cheese, sour cream and yogurt.
 The original plant located on Conklin Avenue in Binghamton manufactured these dairy products until the acquisition by HP Hood, when certain Crowley Foods items began to be made at facilities elsewhere which were better equipped.
 Production at the plant ceased altogether in 2012, but the warehouse and distribution center continued to be used until 2014.

 A news source from Binghamton mentions that Balford Farms of Burlington, New Jersey, purchased the rights to Crowley Foods in 2014.
 Another source states that Balford Farms is a part-owner, having only a portion of the assets.
 According to the history section on the Crowley Foods website, as of 2017, it mentions that their products are still part of the HP Hood line of brands.
 Balford Farms took over the warehouse and distribution center for Crowley Foods, located in nearby Conklin, New York, in 2014.
 Mountain Fresh Dairy of Queens, New York, purchased the Binghamton plant in 2013, and began production at the facility in late 2016.
+They ceased operations two years later and the building was once again vacant.
+It was sold to a local development company in 2022.